lhtin/You-Dont-Know-JS/this & object prototypes/ch1.md

 JavaScript's `this` mechanism isn't actually *that* advanced, but developers often paraphrase that quote in their own mind by inserting "complex" or "confusing", and there's no question that without lack of clear understanding, `this` can seem __downright__(bad) magical in *your* confusion.

 **Note:** The word "this" is a terribly common pronoun in general discourse.
-So, it can be very difficult, especially verbally, to determine whether we are using "this" as a pronoun or using it to refer to the actual keyword identifier.
+So, it can be very difficult, especially __verbally__(读而不是写的时候), to determine whether we are using "this" as a pronoun or using it to refer to the actual keyword identifier.
 For clarity, I will always use `this` to refer to the special keyword, and "this" or *this* or this otherwise.

 ## Why `this`?